We have compiled answers to some of the most frequently asked AML queries to support the legal profession in complying with the regulations.

 Commensurate with the risk you should take time to assess the evidence you collect, and evidence collated should be used to build a rationale and reasoning as to how the client can fund the transaction and to provide assurance that these funds were obtained through legal means.

 As with all CDD/KYC activities, you should label and store the documentation clearly and keep notes of the deliberations and decisions you make based on the evidence.

 There are certain jurisdictions around the world which have been deemed as presenting various risks in terms of the funds you may receive from them (for example increased risks of money laundering, corruption, bribery, tax evasion etc).

-There is no single global arbirtator on this.
-For example, the US State Department's Money Laundering Assessment is seperate from Transparency International's Corruption Index.
+Risk profiling countries is a difficult task and there is no single global arbitrator on this.
+For example, the US State Department's Money Laundering Assessment is separate from Transparency International's Corruption Index.

 We have some useful links in our Jurisdictions and Sanctions section found on our Additional Support page.

 In light of the information in these resources, should you deem the client or transaction to be of higher risk, based on jurisdictional risk and/or other factors, Enhanced Due Diligence should be applied.
 This would include verification of the source of wealth involved in the transaction, as per the previous FAQ.

 Remember, certain jurisdictions, entities and individuals are sanctioned.
 This is different from the client/transaction or jurisdiction simply being of higher risk and it may preclude you from acting without applying for a licence to do so from the Office of Financial Sanctions Implementation (OFSI).

 You should consult the UK government website for further information before progressing any such business.
 You may also wish to speak to our Professional Practice helpdesk.